-an Important role in the body's adaptation to adverse endo - and exogenous factors is played by the immune system (is), the importance of which in maintaining immune homeostasis and, consequently, the necessary level of adaptive potential of the body (APO), it is difficult to overestimate.
+Abstract: an Important role in the body's adaptation to adverse endo - and exogenous factors is played by the immune system (is), the importance of which in maintaining immune homeostasis and, consequently, the necessary level of adaptive potential of the body (APO), it is difficult to overestimate.
 This function is performed in the interaction of various immunocompetent organs, one of which is the lymph nodes (LU), visceral and peripheral (somatic) A new algorithm for studying the functional immunomorphology of lymph nodes is proposed, based on the determination of five parameters at the tissue level and the calculation of three coefficients.
 The new approach allows us to objectively and accurately assess the structural and functional state of organs both in normal and pathological conditions, which reflects the immune status and the overall level of adaptive potential of the body.

-KEY WORDS: lymph nodes, functional immuno-morphology, morphometry, new research algorithm.
+Keywords: lymph nodes, functional immuno-morphology, morphometry, new research algorithm.

-At present, I have found out in detail many of the features of anatomy and physiology in all structures of the lymphatic system, which now makes it possible for clinicians to actively search for ways to correct circulatory disorders and lymph outflow.
-In modern lymphology, there are many controversial issues related to the structure of endothelial cells, basement membrane, lymphatic capillaries and postcapillaries, organization, valves of lymphatic vessels and lymphangions.
-Until now, there is no clear explanation of the reasons for the different number of lymph nodes in different regions and around organs.
-Thus, the statement that lymph nodes are characterized by the fact that 5-7 lymphatic vessels enter the lymph node, and only one lymphatic vessel leaves the lymph node [7], is unfounded.
+At the present time, she has found out in detail many of the features of anatomy and physiology in all structures of the lymphatic system, which now makes it possible for clinicians to actively search for ways to correct disorders of blood circulation and lymph outflow.
+In modern lymphology there are many controversial issues concerning the structure of endothelial cells, basement membrane, lymphatic capillaries and postcapillaries, organization, valves of lymphatic vessels and lymphangions.
+There is still no clear explanation of the reasons for the different number of lymph nodes in different regions and around organs.
+Thus, the statement that the lymph nodes are characterized by the fact that 5-7 lymphatic vessels enter the lymph node, and only one lymphatic vessel leaves the lymph node [7] is unfounded.
 Numerous studies of renowned lymphologists confirm that the number of inflowing and outflowing lymphatic vessels in lymph nodes varies from 2 to 8.

-LU are the most numerous organs of immunogenesis [1].
+Thelymphnodes - the most numerous organs of immunogenesis [1].
 Their number in an adult is about 460, and the total weight is about 1% of the body weight (500-1000 g) [6].
 This is three to five times the mass of the largest solitary organ of the IS - the spleen.

-LNs carry out two main functions - immune and drainage-detoxification [3], which makes it possible to classify these organs as IS and the lymphatic system [11].
-The drainage function is performed mainly by the LN medulla, the immune function belongs to the cortex, where three separate structural and functional units are distinguished: 1) lymphoid follicles (LF), 2) interfollicular zone, or cortical plateau (CP) and 3) the inner cortex, or paracortical zone, paracortex (PC) [2].
+Thelymphnodes carry out two main functions - immune and drainage-detoxification [3], which makes it possible to classify these organs as IS and the lymphatic system [11].
+The drainage function is performed mainly by the medullary substance of the LN, the immune function belongs to the cortex, where three separate structural and functional units are distinguished: 1) lymphoid follicles (LF), 2) interfollicular zone, or cortical plateau (CP) and 3) the inner cortex, or paracortical zone, paracortex (PC) [2].